bkosh001/rshell/README.md

 Known bugs
 ----------

-1. When using the ; connector in the command line with multiple arguments, our last command either gets an incorrect pointer error, or some unknown error.
-We believe that this is from when we parse the user string or extracting the tokenized c strings from the parsed line of the userinput.
+1. There is a case when exit does not work as intended.
+Upon executing an "incorrect" input, the exit command must be executed multiple times.
+We believe that this an issue with executing the commands themselves.

-2. We also have possible bugs with white space when combining commands.
-This can come from the parsing algorithm as well.
+2. We have an issue where a connector (||) will not execute the right statement, even if the left operand is invalid or unsuccessful.

-3. Pound is not implemented.
-Inputing a sharp '#' will not result in a comment, but will result in it not executing
+3. We have possible memory leaks.